Ellie190/git-and-github-sources/README.md

 ```

 ### GitHub Repository
 - **GitHub repository:** A GitHub repository is a storage space or container where you can store and manage your project's files, code, and related resources.
+In version control systems, a repository is a data structure that stores metadata for a set of files or directory structure.
 - **GitHub repository naming convention:** A good GitHub repository name should be descriptive, concise, lowercase, use dashes or underscores, avoid special characters, and be unique.
 - **Examples of good repository names:**
    - `awesome-website`